 Complaints must be submitted in writing.
-This includes fax and electronic submissions.
+This includes electronic submissions.
 However, in line with the requirements of the Disability Discrimination Act 2000, we can make reasonable adjustments to assist you if you have a disability that prevents you from making your complaint in writing.

 We can also help if English is not your first language.
 However, we recommend that you always try to find a friend or relative who can speak or read English to help you with your enquiry initially.
 This will help both you and us to deal with your needs more effectively.

 If you need advice or any support in completing this form, please contact the Corporate Services Officer on telephone 01304 872322 as soon as possible or contact your local Citizens Advice Bureau, Law Centre or other advice centre.

 The Council will not issue any comments to the press and public about the complaint and neither will it confirm or deny that a complaint has been received.